citelao/sensible/_sidequests/4-https.md

 The original core standards that defined the Internet---protocols (rules) like TCP/IP, HTTP, DNS, and SMTP---only specified how to send your data as **plaintext**---unencrypted, just like physical mail.
 All hackers needed to do to steal your passwords was eavesdrop, which is very easy to do: **hence the warnings to avoid coffee shop wi-fi**.

-This was the original design of the internet, which helped it spread quickly, but **it soon became a liability**.
-In response, security specialists drafted "secure" variants of most internet standards, thanks in a large part to the US relaxing strict export laws about encryption<!-- CITATION NEEDED-->.
+This was the original design of the Internet, which helped it spread quickly, but **it soon became a liability**.
+In response, security specialists drafted "secure" variants of most Internet standards, thanks in a large part to the US relaxing strict export laws about encryption<!-- CITATION NEEDED-->.

 <aside class="sidenote">
-Tim Berners-Lee (designer of the internet) [at IP Expo](https://www.theregister.co.uk/2014/10/08/sir_tim_bernerslee_defends_decision_not_to_bake_security_into_www/), about the decision to leave security out of the original design:
+Tim Berners-Lee (designer of the Internet) [at IP Expo](https://www.theregister.co.uk/2014/10/08/sir_tim_bernerslee_defends_decision_not_to_bake_security_into_www/), about the decision to leave security out of the original design:

 > [The web] might not have taken off if it had been too difficult.